spiral/docs/docs/en/basics/debug.md

 ### Installation

-At first, you need to Install Xhprof extension.
-One of the way to install it is to use PECL package.
+To begin, you need to install the Xhprof extension.
+One way to do this is by using the PECL package.

 ```terminal
 pear channel-update pear.php.net
 pecl install xhprof
 ```

-Then you need to install the profiler package
+Next, install the profiler package:

 ```terminal
 composer require --dev spiral/profiler:^3.0
 ```

-After package install you need to add bootloader from the package in your application.
+Once the package is installed, add the bootloader from the package to your application.

 ```php app/src/Application/Kernel.php
 protected const LOAD = [